Meet Ken Perlman

 Around the folk scene, Ken is often referred to as a musician’s musician – a player whose style is so accomplished and unique that other musicians go out of their way just to hear him.

 Ken is an acclaimed teacher of folk-music instrumental skills.
 He has written some of the most widely respected banjo and guitar instruction books of modern times, and he has been on staff at prestigious teaching festivals around the world.
-He has also served as director, or co-director for several banjo and music-instructional camps, including American Banjo Camp, Banjo Camp North, Bath Banjo Festival, Maryland Banjo Academy, Midwest Banjo Camp, Northeast Heritage Music Camp, and Suwannee Banjo Camp.
+He has also served as director, or co-director for several banjo for several music-instructional camps; he currently is sole director of Suwannee Banjo Camp; and co-director of Midwest Banjo Camp and American Banjo Camp.

 - You Can’t Beat the Classics: Trio recording with fiddler Alan Jabbour & guitarist Jim Watson

 - Southern Summits: A duet recording with fiddler Alan Jabbour